czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

-description = "Stop turning readers away by using these techniques to write good headlines" image = "/v1630429114/Writing_good_headlines_ywhhrs.jpg" tags = ["copywriting", "marketing", "writing"] title = "15 principles to writing good headlines"
+description = "Stop turning readers away by using these techniques to write good headlines" image = "/v1630429114/Writing_good_headlines_ywhhrs.jpg" tags = ["copywriting", "marketing", "writing"] title = "15 principles of writing good headlines"

 +++
-Writing content is a good way for businesses to show off their expertise and products and for you to create a good side or full-time income.
+Writing content is a good way for businesses like yours to show off their expertise.

 However no matter how valuable and interesting your content is.
 Without good headlines, readers won’t click through and read your content.
 This is why it is important to spend enough time writing your headlines.

-Some people prefer to write their headlines first, others last.
-Do whatever works for you.

-In this article, I will share some principles for headline writing, I have learnt in my copywriting course.
-As well as techniques I have found through research.
+In this article, I will share 15 principles of writing good headlines.

 So let’s dive in.

-## **Tell readers what the copy is about.**
+## **Tell your readers what your copy is about.**

 As an avid reader, I have come across my fair share of clickbait headlines.
 Yes, I get it.

 Writing clickbait headlines does work and you will probably get the clicks to your content.

 But what happens when your audience clicks on a headline to find out your content has nothing to do with it?